EMERGING MARKETS-Brazil stocks slip on energy rationing concern

 By Asher Levine and Danielle Assalve

-SAO PAULO, Jan 7 Brazilian stocks dropped on Monday, with shares of energy producers driving losses on concerns over energy rationing in Latin America's largest economy.
+SAO PAULO, Jan 7 Brazilian stocks dropped on Monday, with shares of electric utilities falling on concerns over energy rationing in Latin America's largest economy.

-Mexico's IPC index posted modest gains, while Chile's bourse was little changed.
+Mexico's IPC index snapped a three-day rally, while Chile's bourse was little changed.

-An index of energy utility shares saw its sharpest decline since September 2012, losing 2.49 percent after a local newspaper reported that President Dilma Rousseff called an emergency meeting with energy officials over potential shortages due to low water levels at hydroelectric dams.
+An index of energy utility shares fell their most in nearly four months, losing 3.6 percent after a local newspaper reported on Monday that President Dilma Rousseff called an emergency meeting with energy officials over potential shortages due to low water levels at hydroelectric dams.

 Officials at the presidential office told Reuters that no meeting was scheduled.

-Driving losses, shares of iron ore giant Vale lost 1.99 percent while state-oil producer Petrobras tumbled 1.95 percent.

-Shares of state-controlled utility Centrais Eletricas Brasileiras SA, known as Eletrobras, fell 4.72 percent.
-Those of rival Companhia Energetica de Minas Gerais SA , known as Cemig, dropped 3.33 percent.
+Still, shares of state-controlled utility Centrais Eletricas Brasileiras SA, known as Eletrobras, fell 3.92 percent, while those of rival Companhia Energetica de Minas Gerais SA, known as Cemig, dropped nearly 5 percent.

 "In truth, nothing is concrete yet, there are just speculations on the possible meeting and what measures can be taken," said Anderson Luz, a managing partner with InTrader in Sao Paulo.
 "In the short-term it's a negative impact on the shares, but we are not totally convinced that this is something to worry about yet."